abdeoliveira/timepatrol/README.md

 ## Bash completion

 ### Arch
-Install `bash-completion`.
+1. Install `bash-completion`

+2. Logout and login, or reboot.

 ### Other Linux
+1. Install `bash-completion`

-Install `bash-completion` and then copy and paste the contents of `completions/timepatrol` to your `~/.bashrc`:
+2. Copy and paste the contents of `completions/timepatrol` to your `~/.bashrc`:

 ```
 cat completions/timepatrol >> ~/.bashrc
 ```

+3. Logout and login, or reboot.

 ## Periodic, automatic snapshots